 - 4. No significant deficiencies or material weaknesses in internal control over major federal award programs were disclosed during the audit and/or are reported in the Report of Independent Auditor on Compliance for Each Major Program and on Internal Control over Compliance Required by the Uniform Guidance. - 5.
 The auditor's report on compliance for the major federal award programs of Sexual Assault Center expresses an unmodified opinion on all major federal programs. - 6.
 There were no audit findings related to the major programs that are required to be reported in accordance with 2 CFR section 200.516(a). - 7.
-The programs tested as major programs were:
+The program tested as a major programs was: